With Jesus in our Hearts, we have:

 The strength to love

-At St. Bernadette’s, we believe a high-quality of education in English is vital to teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
+At St. Bernadette’s, we believe a high-quality of English education is vital to teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others; and so that through their reading and listening, they can understand others.

 Reading

-From Year 2 until Year 6, children are introduced to a wide range of genres through shared reading lessons.
-This is a whole class based reading lesson where the children are explicitly taught the skills of: vocabulary, inference, prediction, explanation, retrieval and sequencing (VIPERS).
-The children practise these skills through a range of differentiated activities, where the children respond both verbally and through short writing activities.
-This shared reading experience encourages children engage in discussions with their peers, share thoughts and ideas, undoubtedly promoting reading for pleasure and a love of reading, while developing comprehension skills.
+We aim to develop holistic readers.
+Children in Year 2 until Year 6 are introduced to a wide range of genres through guided reading lessons.
+This is a whole class based reading session where the children are explicitly taught the skills of vocabulary, inference, prediction, explanation, retrieval and sequencing (VIPERS).
+As well as this, children are taught reading knowledge that includes topic and subject knowledge; text knowledge; syntax and lexical knowledge; and vocabulary knowledge.
+The children develop these skills and knowledge by reading a carefully selected text.
+They explore the book, developing their fluency and sharing their ideas through a range spoken and written activities.
+This shared reading experience encourages children engage in discussions with their peers, share thoughts and ideas, promoting reading for pleasure and a love of reading, while developing comprehension skills.

 Developing a love of reading is at the heart of our English curriculum.
 All classes have their own book corners where children can choose books at their leisure.
-Moreover, we have a well-resourced library which all classes visit at least once a week where the can borrow a book of their choice.
-The school have a close link with the SLS (School’s Library Service), who ensure that our library and class libraries contains new and exciting texts as well as texts that link to current topics.
+We also have a well-resourced library which all classes visit at least once a week where the children can borrow a book of their choice.
+We have a close link with School’s Library Service (SLS), which ensures that our school and class libraries contain new and exciting texts which link to current learning across the curriculum.
+Throughout the year we encourage further reading by hosting book sales, celebrating World Book Day, encouraging participation in the summer reading challenge in association with Farnborough Library; and organising fundraising events to buy new books or reading materials.

 Author of the Month